Menu

 Run Swift online in your browser

-This is a free online Swift playground and compiler.
-Write Swift code directly in your browser, hit Run, and watch swiftc compile and execute your program in seconds — no Xcode, no Mac, no Swift Package Manager required.
-It's the fastest way to test a protocol, verify an optional binding, or try a Swift 6 language feature.
+A free online Swift playground and compiler.
+Write Swift in your browser, hit Run, and swiftc compiles and executes your program in seconds.
+No Xcode, no Mac, no Swift Package Manager to set up first.

-Under the hood, the editor uses the same engine as VS Code (Swift syntax highlighting, autocompletion, diagnostic squiggles), and your code compiles with Swift 6.0 on Debian with a pre-warmed module cache — Foundation is imported out of the box, so String/Array/Dictionary/Date/URLSession and the rest of the standard library are ready.
-Whether you're learning Swift without a Mac, prepping for an iOS interview, or exploring protocols and generics, this online Swift playground goes from idea to output in seconds.
+The editor is built on the same engine as VS Code, so Swift syntax highlighting, autocompletion, and diagnostic squiggles all work.
+Code compiles with Swift 6.0 on Debian with a pre-warmed module cache — Foundation is imported out of the box, so String/Array/Dictionary/Date/URLSession and the rest of the standard library are ready.
+Good for learning Swift without a Mac, prepping for an iOS interview, or exploring protocols and generics.

 What makes this Swift playground useful